-- a) Make a cash payment to WPC of \$25,000 within 24 hours of signing the option agreement (paid); - b) Make a cash payment to WPC of \$50,000 no later than five business days prior to the commencement of drilling a second drill hole over 300 metres in length on the property; and - c) Undertake a full work program, based on WPC's past work, with a minimum expenditure of CAD \$500,000 on the property.
-This work program must include no less than 2 drill holes over 300 metres in length.
+- a) A cash payment to WPC of \$25,000 within 24 hours of signing the option agreement (received); - b) A cash payment to WPC of \$50,000 within five business days prior to the commencement of drilling a second drill hole over 300 metres in length on the property; and - c) Undertake a full work program, based on WPC's past work, with a minimum expenditure of CA \$500,000 on the property.
+The work program to include no less than 2 drill holes over 300 metres in length.

 The Company and Shoshoni agreed to fund exploration costs, on a 60% Shoshoni and 40% WPC basis once the terms of the option agreement had been fulfilled and a Joint Venture Agreement entered into.
-Both parties were required to spend on exploration, the difference between Shoshoni's expenditures to earn its interest and the USD \$660,000 to acquire the property.
+Both parties were required to spend on exploration, the difference between Shoshoni's expenditures to earn its interest and the US \$660,000 to acquire the property.

 Shoshoni did not make the minimum expenditures under the option agreement prior to December 31, 2015, and therefore failed to earn a 60% interest in the property.
-The Company did not make additional expenditures on the New ZPG Claims prior to April 7, 2016 and does not plan to exercise its option to acquire the ZPG Claims.
+The Company did not make additional expenditures on the New ZPG Claims prior to April 7, 2016 and does not plan to exercise its option to acquire the New ZPG Claims.

-At November 30, 2015 the Company recognized an impairment of \$15,442 relating to the ZPG Project and the value of the property was written down to \$nil.
+At November 30, 2015 the Company recognized an impairment of \$15,442 relating to the New ZPG Project and the value of the property was written down to \$nil.